A Simple, Homemade Chai Latte Recipe

 4. Stir well to combine ingredients.

 You’re almost ready for a hot cup of chai!

-5. Stir in about 2 Tablespoons of your chai mix to a mug of hot water, drop in a bag of organic black tea, and allow tea bag to steep for a few minutes.
+5. Stir in about 2 Tablespoons of your chai latte recipe mix to a mug of hot water, drop in a bag of organic black tea, and allow tea bag to steep for a few minutes.
 Slowly sip and enjoy!

 This recipe makes about a quart of dry mix.
 It fits perfectly in an quart size mason jar, and makes lovely gifts for the chai lover in your life!

 Tip: when giving away as gifts consider including a box of black tea and a gorgeous mug as companions to this delicious latte mix.

 - To avoid sediment or “floaties” in your finished drink, blend the powdered mixture in a food processor or blender in 1 cup batches until it becomes a fine powder.